 Ticket Prices Are Based On Demand

 Train ticket prices are based on demand, so waiting until the last minute will often result in a more expensive fare.
-Also, seating is limited so high-speed trains can sell out quickly.
+Also, seating is limited, so high-speed trains can sell out quickly.

 Booking Ahead Is More Flexible

-We highly recommend booking train tickets online as the process is easy and straightforward.
-Everything is digital including your check in on the train, so it’s contactless.
 Also, it eliminates the risk of lost or stolen tickets.
-However, if you really want to buy tickets in person, know thee following:
+However, if you really want to buy tickets in person, know the following:

-There are self-service machines where you can buy your tickets without waiting for the agent; however, these are hotspots for pickpocketing.
-People distracted buying tickets are an easy target, so it’s where most petty theft in the train station happens.
-Mind your belongings keeping everything directly in front of you, while using the machines.And do not accept help from anyone that isn’t wearing official Trenitalia or Italo Treno badges.
+- There are self-service machines where you can purchase your tickets without waiting for an agent; however, these are also hotspots for pickpockets.
+People distracted by buying tickets are an easy target, so it’s where most petty theft in the train station happens.
+Mind your belongings and keep everything directly in front of you while using the machines.

 How Do I Book A Trenitalia Ticket Online?